flyinglightspeck/Swarical/CloudLab_README.md

 Run `scripts/decentralized.sh --setup`.
 This should only be run the first time the nodes are initialized.
 If it says that you do not have permission to execute this then run chmod +x decentralized_gen.sh.

-Navigate to `constants.py` and set PLATFORM to aws.
+Navigate to `constants.py` and set PLATFORM to cloudlab.
+If the PLATFORM is not set to clouldlab the messages will be broadcasted to the entire datacenter, exhausting the network bandwith.

 Navigate to gen_conf.py and edit the RESULTS_PATH to directory shared between your nodes, e.g., /proj/nova-PG0/hamedamz/results.
 This is an example directory, yours will be different depending on your naming scheme.
 Change the DURATION variable to the desired experiment duration.
 This gen_conf.py file uses a template to generate one